jthack/hydeout/about.md

 ### Joseph Thacker (rez0)

 I'm a full time Bug Bounty Hunter, AI Red Teamer, and startup Advisor.
 I also co-host the [biggest bug bounty podcast](https://ctbb.show).
-I've submitted over 1,000 vulnerabilities across Hackerone and Bugcrowd.
+I've submitted more than 1,400 vulnerabilities across Hackerone and Bugcrowd.
 I've won Most Valuable Hacker at Google live hacking events and landed many "Best Team" awards at Hackerone live hacking events.
 I love helping secure the planet by building, breaking, and teaching.

 Email me if you are interested in **AI consulting** (implementation help/advice or AI security assesments).
 I'm also available for **startup advising** at high velocity startups that need a technical advisor who is well-networked, at the bleeding edge of AI and Security, passionate, and involved.